kdashpez/kdashpez/_posts/2017-12-22-tbt-saturation-iii.md

 time Matt Champion comes on, you can really feel this song take a dip in the mood, to a sadder region of feels.

 JEREMY: This track starts off with a simple beat as Ameer Vann and Kevin Abstract rap and sing about their newfound success.
 Gradually, strings are introduced that continue on at at a marching tempo.
 Eventually a crescendo of G-funk synths transition into a bridge with haunting vocals.
+I really like how this track evolves.

 ### HOTTIE